 Our state tax system does not keep up with our growing economy.
-The chart below shows that local governments have had to rely on higher property taxes in order to find necessary revenue.
-State tax revenue has fallen as a percentage of personal income since 1995.
-If Texas could tap merely the same portion of the state economy in taxes in 2006-07 that it collected in 1995, rather than the portion projected by the comptroller, the state would have an astounding \$15 billion more to fund the 2006-07 biennial budget and ease the pressure on local property taxes.
+State tax revenue has fallen as a percentage of personal income almost every year since 1994.
+If Texas could have tapped merely the same portion of the state economy in taxes in 2006-07 that it collected in 1994, rather than the portion projected by the comptroller, the state would have had an astounding \$14.2 billion more to fund the 2006-07 biennial budget and ease the pressure on local property taxes.